decision-crafters/playwright-failure-analyzer/docs/TESTING_INSTRUCTIONS.md

         id: tests
         run: npx playwright test --reporter=json > test-results.json
         continue-on-error: true  # Important: don't fail on test failures
+        # Note: Playwright automatically finds tests based on your playwright.config.js
+        # If you don't have a config, it searches for *.spec.js and *.test.js files

       - name: Analyze failures with the action
         if: always()  # Run even if tests pass